Why being cited by ChatGPT changes the B2B game

 Step 1 — Citability audit (week 1)

-The deliverable is a score out of 100 and a benchmark against three direct competitors on a panel of 30 industry prompts.
+The deliverable is a 20-page PDF with an overall score out of 100, a score per pillar, and a benchmark against three direct competitors on a panel of 30 industry prompts.
 Until you have that baseline, any action is blind.
-See our [full methodology](/methodologie) for the breakdown of the 47 criteria.
+Our [methodology page](/methodologie) presents the approach and the 8 public pillars of the [Référentiel GEO-47](/referentiel-geo-47); the per-criterion detail belongs to the audit deliverable.

 Step 2 — Schema.org: the non-negotiable technical layer